jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

     buttonsContainer.append(button);
   }
 </script>

+Although the `translate` values are still multiplied, they're multiplied by a constant 3, the end `scale`, rather than a changing `scale` value.
+The result is a steady move towards the target–each 1px shift in the `translate` value results in a 1px shift on screen.

 Unfortunately, this format is harder to tweak in DevTools, but you can fix that with a bit of `calc`!